UnderLogic/toml-serialization/Documentation~/src/attributes/toml-multiline-attribute.md

 The `TomlMultilineAttribute` attribute can only be applied to fields.

-It has no effect when applied to fields that would not be serialized as a string or array (including lists).
+It has no effect when applied to fields that would not be serialized as a string or collection of strings (arrays, lists, dictionaries).

 ## Usage